Davos divided on tackling the scourge of obesity

 The British government announced this week that more food and drink companies have signed up to a voluntary pledge to cut the amount of sugar and calories in their products.

-That is the kind of approach favored by Nestle’s Bulcke, who rejects tighter regulation: “It’s not education alone, it’s not diet alone.
+That is the kind of approach favoured by Nestle’s Bulcke, who rejects tighter regulation: “It’s not education alone, it’s not diet alone.
 It’s all that, plus healthy physical activity.”

 Alison Martin, a health specialist at insurer Swiss Re who is due to address a discussion on obesity with Bulcke on Saturday, said trying to fight the problem with the same kind of taxes or bans imposed on tobacco would not work.